ibm-cloud-docs/cis/cis-cli-plugin.md

         - `hostnames` : Array of hostnames or wildcard names bound to the certificate.
     - The optional fields are `requested_validity`, `csr`.
         - `requested_validity` : The number of days for which the certificate should be valid.
 Valid values are `0`, `7`, `30`, `90`, `365`, `730`, `1095`, `5475`.
         - `csr` : The Certificate Signing Request (CSR).
-If this field is not set, CIS will generate one.
+If this field is not set, CIS generates one.

    Sample JSON data: